csiz/hextech-mecha-hand/build-instructions.md

 * 3D printer.
 Components are designed to be printed with 0.4mm nozzle FDM printer.
 Resin printers should also work.
 * Soldering iron, solder, flux, and bronze sponge.
 Position encoders are embedded in plastic and soldered in place, practice fast soldering.
 * Voltmeter.
 Need to test all connections after soldering, especially the strain gauges.
+* LiPo charger and preferably a LiPo fireproof safe.
 * Pliers, cutters, and tweezers.
 Multiple types of pliers recommended; flat for placing parts, round for handling wires, sharp for cutting tough nylon braid.
 * Screwdriver or hex key with M3 head.
 Preferably a motorized screwdriver, there's going to be a lot of screwing.
 * Crimping tool.